 Fair and equal access to housing, lending and credit are critical to a stable home and work life, successful business and financial security.
-The law protects you against discrimination and unfair practices in the housing, lending and credit markets, and M&S Lawyers in Washington DC are committed to protecting those rights.
+The law protects you against discrimination and unfair practices in the housing, lending and credit markets, and M&S lawyers are committed to protecting those rights.

-Guided by the expertise of M&S principal attorneys, Steve Skalet and Cyrus Mehri, who each bring their own specialized litigation experience, M&S represents clients in cases involving real estate, lending and debt collection practices.
+Guided by the expertise of M&S co-founders, Steve Skalet and Cyrus Mehri, who each brings his own specialized litigation experience, M&S represents clients in cases involving real estate, lending and debt collection practices.
 Our practice also offers representation in related areas such as homeowner’s insurance and life and auto insurance.